Meet Penn State Women’s Hockey’s Newest Signing: Oliver The Puppy

 Why did the dog sit on the bench the whole hockey game?
 Because he’s a retriever, not a scorer!

-If you have been following Penn State’s women’s hockey, you may have noticed a new friendly furry face on the team.
+If you’ve been following Penn State’s women’s hockey, you may have noticed a new friendly, furry face on the team.

 Oliver’s not the only dog on the team.
-There’s also Lauren Barbro’s German shepherd, and the assistant coach, Makenna Newkirk, has a golden labradoodle on the squad.
-Oliver may be the youngest at 3 months old, but that doesn’t hold him back from showing up to practice, sliding around, and giving hockey his best shot.
+There’s also Lauren Barbro’s German shepherd and assistant coach Makenna Newkirk’s golden labradoodle on the squad.
+Oliver may be the youngest at three months old, but that doesn’t hold him back from showing up to practice, sliding around, and giving hockey his best shot.

-“The dogs come to practice, and usually get the chance to skate around on the ice with the players,” said Aaron Gaberman, who serves as the team’s communications director and media liaison.
-“They just love being around the players, and love the attention.
+“The dogs come to practice, and usually get the chance to skate around on the ice with the players,” Aaron Gaberman said, who serves as the team’s communications director and media liaison.
+“They just love being around the players and love the attention.
 They just like to run around the ice and slide.
 They’re really funny, and they enjoy it.”

 “Getting a dog has always been something that I have always wanted to do.
-My parents supported me, making it a lot easier to feel the okay to get a puppy in college,” Butze said.
+My parents supported me, making it a lot easier to feel OK to get a puppy in college,” Butze said.

 Not just Butze’s parents support her, but also her whole team.